reselbob/dockerdemos/overunder/readme.md

 UTC0
 ```

 Is that strange or what?
+I thought we deleted the file.
 Wow, we really need to find out what's going on there.

 **Step 20:** Let's take a look at the `UpperDir`